 One or more mature fruits or seeds have dropped or been removed from the plant since your last visit.
 Do not include obviously immature fruits that have dropped before ripening, such as in a heavy rain or wind, or empty fruits that had long ago dropped all of their seeds but remained on the plant.
 How many mature fruits have dropped seeds or have completely dropped or been removed from the plant since your last visit?

-Less than 3 3 to 10 11 to 100 101 to 1,000 More than 1,000
+11 to 100 Less than 3 3 to 10 101 to 1,000 More than 1,000 Exhibits of the Eriksson Education Center